Homie-Ai-project/homie_orchestrator/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps resolve common issues with the Homei Orchestrator.
+This guide helps resolve common issues with the Homie Orchestrator.

 ## Common Issues